funwithtriangles/blender-to-threejs-export-guide/readme.md

 ### My object/bone position/rotation/scale is always exporting as 0
 For some reason, if you don't have any values changing for an object from frame to frame, it will be set to 0.
 A simple fix for this is to make sure that there is some non-zero value change for the position/rotation/scale in your animation.
 Not sure why this is happening or at what point during the export process.

+### When I try to do a displacement shader (using normals) on my mesh, the triangles are all split!
+It's fine in Blender
+GLTF always stores triangles separately.
+That means triangles are not sharing vertices and can separate like this.
+The issue here is that when your shader uses a normal to displace, if the normals are different across the vertices in the same location, they will separate from each other.
+The fix is to do a [shade smooth](https://docs.blender.org/manual/en/2.91/scene_layout/object/editing/shading.html) on your object in Blender, ensuring that the normals will match at any given vertex.

 ### My armature is scaled differently from the mesh.
 If I try to apply scale to the armature, it breaks the animation
 This is an issue when importing from Mixamo.
 Below is a Blender python script that might help.
 Select your armature and then run the script.